redde/redde/README.md

     rails g redde:layout

-For set admin login layout you need add to application controller:
+To set admin login layout you need to modify application controller:

     layout :layout_by_resource